W. A. Sibly

 William Arthur Sibly (14 May 1882 – 20 September 1959), also known by his initials W. A. S., was an English headmaster, activist, and writer.
-Born at Wycliffe College, Gloucestershire, he was educated there and at Lincoln College, Oxford, and served as headmaster of Wycliffe from 1912 to 1947.
-A lifelong vegetarian, he carried out dietary experiments at the school and held posts in several vegetarian organisations, including the presidency of the Vegetarian Society from 1938 and of the International Vegetarian Union from 1947 to 1953, later serving as its past president.
-Outside his work in education and vegetarianism he held a number of public and voluntary roles, including as a magistrate and justice of the peace, a council member of the RSPCA, an office-holder in anti-vivisection and anti-vaccination groups, a local Methodist preacher and the founding president of a cycling club.
+He was born at Wycliffe College, Gloucestershire, and was educated there and at Lincoln College, Oxford.
+He was headmaster of Wycliffe from 1912 to 1947.
+A lifelong vegetarian, he conducted dietary experiments at the school and held posts in vegetarian organisations, including president of the Vegetarian Society from 1938 and president of the International Vegetarian Union from 1947 to 1953.
+He was also a magistrate and justice of the peace, a council member of the RSPCA, an office-holder in anti-vivisection and anti-vaccination groups, a local Methodist preacher, and the founding president of a cycling club.

 Biography

 Early life and education

 William Arthur Sibly was born on 14 May 1882 at Wycliffe College, Gloucestershire, less than a year after its foundation by his father, G. W. Sibly, who was its first headmaster.
-He spent his childhood within the school grounds, eventually becoming its senior boy.
-Sibly excelled academically and athletically, earning the affection and respect of his peers.
-Following in his father's footsteps, he attended Lincoln College, Oxford, which were his only years away from Wycliffe until his retirement.
+He spent his childhood within the school grounds and later became its senior boy.
+According to a memoir in The Star, Sibly was academically and athletically successful at the school.
+He followed his father to Lincoln College, Oxford, which were his only years away from Wycliffe before his retirement.
 He graduated with an M.A..